Nodding off requires us to feel safe, and that it's the right time, to do so. Photo credit: Craig Adderley

 Because adenosine is depleted (converted back into ATP) during sleep, naps reduce our adenosine.
 Some people are excellent nappers, while others they find they then can’t sleep at night if they’ve napped too long or too late.

-If you are quite sensitive to naps, one idea is to keep them less than 30 minutes (the magic length is 26 minutes, according to NASA!), and another is to try not to nap within about eight hours of bedtime (e.g. after 2pm if you tuck up at 10pm).
+If you are sensitive to naps, you could skip them, keep them to <30 minutes (the magic length is 26 minutes, according to NASA!), and try not to nap within about eight hours of bedtime (e.g. after 2pm if you tuck up at 10pm).

 Managing shifts

-Shift workers are particularly prone to sleep issues.
+Shift workers are particularly prone to insomnia.
 You can find a blog on managing shift work written by Dr Chasser, here.
 You can also hear more in our Conversation with Experts.

 In general, her advice is: